asyrjasalo/RESTinstance/README.md

 [Typicode's live JSON server](jsonplaceholder.typicode.com) and uses mountebank's injections to enrich responses slightly, so that they better match to this library's testing needs.
-Particularly, it allows us to test the library also with non-safe HTTP methods (POST, PUT, PATCH, DELETE).
-Otherwise they would have no effect, as the live server is read-only.

-These injectors share a state and intercept non-safe HTTP requests, mimicking their changes in the state only, instead of trying to do them on the live-server.
-This state is cleared between the test runs.
+Particularly, it allows us to test the library with non-safe HTTP methods (POST, PUT, PATCH, DELETE) by mimicking their changes in the state only, instead of trying to issue them on the live server.
+The state is cleared between the test runs.

 ## Credits